Dubravko Merlić: Television career

 In 1990, Merlić left radio and moved to the Croatian Radiotelevision (HRT), then Televizija Zagreb.
-Between 1990 to 1991, he was an editor and anchor of HRT2 news.
+Between 1990 and 1991, he was an editor and anchor of HRT2 news.

 From 1992 to 1996, Merlić was the editor and anchor of Slikom na sliku, an evening current events show that earned him the 1995 Journalist of the Year award from the Croatian Journalists' Association.
 Its concept was to show news segments from other television stations from the region, which generated high ratings, but proved politically controversial during the wartime.
 Slikom na sliku was under constant political pressure until its cancellation in 1996, which was, according to Merlić, initiated by the Office of the President of Croatia, Franjo Tuđman.
 After the cancellation, Merlić spent nearly two years without any assignments, while being still employed by the Croatian Radiotelevision.

 From 2000 to 2001, he also worked as the chief editor of the news and current events programming at the HRT.
 In 2003, he founded the independent production company Castor Multimedia, whose main aim is the creation of original multimedia content, with special emphasis on the development of TV formats.

 His show The Pyramid was recognized with the Rose d'Or award for the best show in 2007.
 The talk show, which presenter was his wife Željka Ogresta, was broadcast in 8 countries.